DartML/PPO-Stein-Control-Variate/evaluation/README.md

 #Evaluation Policy with or without Stein control variates
 bash walker2d_train_eval.sh
 ```
-NB: different max-timesteps lead to different scale of variance.
+Different max-timesteps lead to different scale of variance.
-Max-timesteps can be set through `-m` option.
+Max-timesteps can be set through `-m` option, larger max-timesteps leads to larger batch-size which need more iterations to fit.

 Visualize the variance plot of different optimization Phi function methods: